The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## Reaper Resource Management

-I believe it to be important that our first topic we discuss is about how a Reaper generates its resources.
-You should have a good understanding of all the resources we are gathering between Soul, Reavers, Shroud, Lemure Orbs and Void Orbs, but let’s talk about how much we generate, and in what time frame.
+First, let's discuss how a Reaper generates its resources.
+You should have a good understanding of all the resources we are gathering between Soul, Reavers, Shroud, Lemure Orbs and Void Orbs, but let uss talk about how much we generate and in what timeframe.
 At a 2.5 GCD, the following is the ability breakdown and resource generation of a level 90 Reaper over 123 seconds:

 * Four Shadow of Deaths
 * 20 Combo abilities (Slice, Waxing Slice, Infernal Slice). +200 Soul Gauge
 * Four Soul Slices. +200 Soul Gauge
 * Ten Gibbet or Gallows. +100 Shroud

   * Four casts provided by two Gluttony (-100 Soul Gauge)
   * Six casts provided by Blood Stalk variants ( -300 Soul Gauge)